ENCCS/qas2025/content/day0.md

 :::{dropdown} IQM Resonance Cloud Access
 :open:

-We have **exciting news** about generous access to quantum computing resources!
+We have **exciting news** about generous access to quantum computing hardware thanks to IQM!

 **Exclusive Access for QAS2025 Participants:**
 - Special project access on IQM Resonance cloud
-- Exclusive signup link provided in your registration email
+- Exclusive signup link provided in your registration email (check your email)

 **What You Get:**
 - Access to the QAS2025 project (we'll add you after you sign up)
 - Immediate access to the default freemium tier (which is already excellent!)
-- Hands-on experience with real quantum hardware
+- Hands-on experience with real European quantum hardware

 **How to Get Started:**
 1. Find the exclusive signup link in your email